-2. My Insert keeps overloading the burnpot.
+2. My Stove keeps overloading the burnpot.
 First check the Quality of your Fuel to make sure you are using clean fuel.
 Otherwise this is mainly caused by improper combustion settings.
 (See Damper Adjustment section of the Operations Manual) Besides the damper adjustment there are several areas that can have an effect on the combustion process.

-Solution: Check all Gaskets, Doors and Door Latching Systems for air leaks.
+Solution: First Clean the stove as described in the Periodic Maintenance.
+Then check all Gaskets, Doors and Door Latching Systems for air leaks.
 Any leaks in these areas will negatively affect the burn process and cause the pot to overload.